Sheikh98-DEV/Office-Custom-Installer/README.md

 This Script will download and install Office365 64bit ProPlus

-only Access, Excel, Outlook, PowerPoint and Word)
+Only Access, Excel, Outlook, PowerPoint and Word